SINTEF/entities-service/README.md

 ### Extra pytest markers

-There are two custom pytest markers:
+There are some custom pytest markers:

 - `skip_if_live_backend`: skips the test if the `--live-backend` flag is set.
   Add this marker to tests that should not be run against a live backend.